-You do not need to notify us unless we have issued more than one assessment for the same trust, or land you hold on trust appears in your individual assessment.
+You do not need to notify us unless we have issued more than one assessment for the same trust or land you hold on trust appears on your individual assessment.

 Example 3: Mr Georgiou does not need to not contact us

-Paul Georgiou owns three properties.
-He owns 6 Main Street in his own name, but owns 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.
+Paul Georgiou owns three properties: 6 Main Street in his own name, and 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.

-He receives two assessments – an individual assessment for 6 Main Street and a trust assessment for 15 Charles Street and 4 Albert Avenue as the trustee for the Georgiou Family Trust.
+He receives two assessments; an individual assessment for 6 Main Street and a trust assessment for 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.

 Mr Georgiou does not need to contact us as he has been correctly assessed.

-You should complete and lodge our online form to amend your assessment immediately or you may face penalties.
-We cannot process your amendment over the phone.
+You should complete and lodge our online SmartForm to request a change to your assessment or you may face penalties.
+We cannot process this change over the phone.

 Example 4: Mr Nguyen must contact us

-Mr Nguyen receives his assessment, but it only lists View Street.
+Mr Nguyen receives his individual assessment but it only lists View Street.

 Mr Nguyen must contact us and tell us that his assessment is missing 21 Union Avenue and 3 Spring Street.

-The Statement of Lands in your assessment will also list any exemptions that have been applied to your land.
+The Statement of Lands in your assessment also lists any exemptions applied to your land.

 These exemptions are listed as codes which are explained in the summary attached to your assessment.
 Our website has more information on each of the exemptions.

 You can only claim an exemption if you meet the conditions that apply to it.
-If you are not entitled to receive an exemption that is included in your notice, you should complete and lodge our online form.
+If you are not entitled to receive an exemption that is included in your notice, you must complete and lodge our online SmartForm.

 Example 5: Ms Singh must contact us

-Chandra Singh owns two investment properties, 4 Mayfair Street and 21 Oxford Street.
-She receives an assessment, which lists both properties but shows that Oxford Street is exempt as her principal place of residence (PPR).
+Chandra Singh owns two investment properties: 4 Mayfair Street and 21 Oxford Street.
+She receives an assessment listing both properties but showing Oxford Street exempt as her principal place of residence (PPR).

-Ms Singh has not used Oxford Street as her PPR so it is not eligible for the PPR exemption for this property.
+Ms Singh has not used Oxford Street as her PPR so it is not eligible for the PPR exemption.
 She must contact us.

-If you own land as an absentee owner or under a trust arrangement, you need to tell us about certain issues by a specified time if you want to avoid penalties.
+If you own land as an absentee owner or under a trust arrangement, you need to tell us within specified time frames about certain issues to avoid penalties.

-If you hold land on trust, you should have notified us either by 31 December 2005 or within a month of acquiring the land so that we can assess the land correctly.
+If you hold land on trust, you need to have notified us either by 31 December 2005 or within a month of acquiring the land.
 Each trust will receive its own land tax assessment.

 Trustees must also notify us in writing within one month if:

-- There is a change in the type of trust (for example, a discretionary trust changes to a fixed trust),
+- There is a change in the type of trust (for example, if a discretionary trust changes to a fixed trust).

-- There is a change of unit holdings in a unit trust, where a notification of unit holdings in the trust is in force, or
+- There is a change of unit holdings in a unit trust where a notification of unit holdings in the trust is in force.

-- The nominated principal place of residence (PPR) beneficiary ceases using the trust land as their PPR
+- The nominated principal place of residence (PPR) beneficiary stops using the trust land as their PPR.

 Personal representatives will hold the assets of a deceased estate in an administration trust.
 If the estate owns land in Victoria, the personal representative must notify us within one month of: